GS1400/MATRS/README.md

 This directory contains

-* the Matlab source code for Version 1 (April 20, 2023),
+* the Matlab source code for Version 1 (Feb 20, 2024),

+* a stand-alone driver "driver_stand_alone.m" for MATRS

-* a driver program driver.m showing its use,
+* a reentrant driver "driver_reentrant.m" for MATRS

 * and the paper

 M. Kimiaei and A. Neumaier,
 Heuristic methods for noisy derivative-free bound-constrained mixed-integer optimization.
-Available at optimization online, (2023).
+Available at optimization online, (2024).

 This paper describes the method implemented and some test results.
 Please cite this paper when using this package in scientific work.